gomorpheus/morpheus-apidoc/source/includes/_roles.md

 reportTypes      |  | Array of objects containing report type code and access level.
 Report types can be identified by id, code or name.
 This provides [customizing report type access](#customizing-report-type-access) in bulk.
 Only the specified report types are updated.
 Only applicable when `globalReportTypeAccess` is `custom`. resetPermissions      | false | Reset all feature permission access to none.
-This can be used in conjunction with `permissions` to recreate the feature permission access for the role. resetAllAccess      | false | Reset all access to none including permissions, global groups, instance types, etc. This can be used in conjunction with `permissions`, `sites`, `instanceTypes`, etc to recreate the access for the role.
+This can be used in conjunction with `permissions` to recreate the feature permission access for the role. resetAllAccess      | false | Reset all access to none including permissions, global groups, instance types, etc. This can be used in conjunction with `permissions`, `sites`, `instanceTypes`, etc to recreate the access for the role. owner |  |  Specify the tenant/owner/account for the role.
+Can only be used by users with admin-accounts and admin-roles permissions set to full.

 ## Updating a Role